 Life insurance is a smart way to provide for your dependents after you pass away.
 If something happens to you, the life insurance policy will pay them a fixed amount of money to help cover their cost of living, clear debts, or pay final expenses.

-Some life insurance policies include benefits beyond just the death benefit.
-For example, permanent life insurance policies (like whole life and universal life) combine lifetime coverage with a cash value (savings) component.
-The cash value grows at a fixed or variable rate and can be accessed for any purpose, like to supplement your retirement income or pay down a mortgage.
+Some life insurance policies include benefits beyond just death benefits.
+For example, permanent life insurance policies (like whole life and universal life insurance) combine lifetime coverage with a cash value (savings) component.
+The cash value grows tax-free at a fixed or variable rate and can be accessed for any purpose, like to supplement your retirement income or pay down a mortgage.

 Is using life insurance as an investment tool a good idea?
 Continue reading to find out.

 What are the types of life insurance with an investment component?

 Whole life insurance and universal life insurance are two types of permanent life insurance plans that include a cash value component.
 Both use a part of the premium payments to cover the cost of insurance and administrative fees.
 The remainder is used to grow the cash value over time.

 In the case of whole life insurance, the cash value grows at a predetermined rate set by the insurance company, and there is guaranteed death benefit.
 In contrast, universal life insurance has a variable cash value growth rate.
 Your cash value growth depends on the performance of the insurer’s investments.

 Regardless of whether you buy whole life or universal life insurance, the cash value grows tax-deferred.
 This means that until you access it (e.g. borrow against it), there are no tax implications.
 The arrangement offers two tax benefits:

 - Your cash value grows faster because it is not taxed up-front each year.